-Storage
+Storage and Housekeeping

 Never store boxes of files, papers or other flammable materials near an ignition source.
 Stack the heaviest objects or boxes at a height most accessible or on the bottom and the lightest objects on top.
 Consider securing storage racks to the wall with a wall anchor so they do not tip over.
 Never store objects in walkways where they could present a tripping hazard.
+Never store objects closer than 24 inches of the ceiling or within 18 inches of a sprinkler head.